ttb-microcluster/awesome-microcluster/README.md

 A curated list of references to awesome micro-cluster tools, frameworks, libraries, and articles.

-A micro-cluster is a cluster / grid of micro-controllers that act as cheap, low-powered computer devices.
+A micro-cluster is a cluster / grid of micro-controllers that act as cheap, low-powered computers.

 ## Contents